keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 ### Addendum

-Here is the complete Ruby program used to measure request performance:
+The complete Ruby program used to measure request performance can be found at https://gist.github.com/keithrbennett/719af73894458a4378aa3e3a5cc9b70a and is also pasted here:

 ```ruby
 #!/usr/bin/env ruby